-You can limit access by User Email but allow any manager to have access.
+To limit access by User Email but allow any manager to have access.
 Do this by creating a Managers table that contains the email addresses of all managers.
 Then specify a security filter like:

 USEREMAIL() = [EmailColumn])

-You can filter based on the Department name contained in the Employees table.
+To filter based on the Department name contained in the Employees table.
 The security filter would be:

-You can filter the Customers table so that each sales representative sees only their own customers.
+To filter the Customers table so that each sales representative sees only their own customers.
 If you have a separate CustomersToReps lookup table having columns CustomerId and SalesRepEmail, the security filter for the Customers table would be: